situmtech/situm-android-getting-started/README.md

 ```
 Do not forget to stop the navigation when destroying your activity/fragment or whenever you might consider.

-You can check the complete sample in [drawroute package](https://github.com/situmtech/situm-android-getting-started/tree/master/app/src/main/java/es/situm/gettingstarted/drawroute)
+You can check the complete sample in the [drawroute](https://github.com/situmtech/situm-android-getting-started/tree/master/app/src/main/java/es/situm/gettingstarted/drawroute) package.

-## <a name="rt"><a/> Show the location of other devices in real time over Google Maps.
+## <a name="rt"><a/> Show the location of other devices in real time over Google Maps
 This functionally will allow you to show the real-time location of devices that are being positioned inside a building over Google Maps.
 Remember that you can use any other GIS of your choosing, such as OpenStreetMaps, Carto, ESRI, Mapbox, etc.

 First of all, you will need to retrieve the information of the desired building.
-In the following example, we will just get the first returned building.
+In the following example, we will just get the first building returned.

 ```java
 GetBuildingsUseCase getBuildingsUseCase = new GetBuildingsUseCase();